 Like the rest of Korea, Seoul has four distinct seasons, which means the landscape changes considerably throughout the year.
 This unique climate is deeply embedded within Korea’s cultural fabric.

 Seoul’s average temperature is 12.5degrees Celsius, and spring begins around March, when the entire city bursts into flowers.
 Many Seoulites enjoy strolling around Yeouido or other green spaces throughout the city that are filled with a dizzying display of cherry blossoms, forsythias, azaleas, and magnolias.
 This is the season when the temperature drops sharply after nightfall.

 Those planning to visit Seoul at this time must remember to pack suitable clothing.
-A pair of sunglasses and a mask to keep you from inhaling the yellow dust that is carried over from China during the spring are essential.
+A pair of sunglasses and a mask to keep you safe from inhaling the yellow dust that is carried over from China during the spring are essential.
 The atmosphere can be extremely dry, so take extra care if you have sensitive skin or a sore throat.